deepsthewarrior/Minimal_hypervisor/instructions.md

 # Finetuned Hypervisor

 ## Description
-Hypervisior implementation using Intel VT-X technology.
+The Hypervisior implementation is using Intel VT-X technology
-Fixed the noisy output in the kernel.
-Guest code and VM Exit & VM Entry to be added.

 ## QuickStart
 - To compile and insert the hypervisor with guest code